BigDataBiology/big-data-biology_org/positions/remote-internships.md

 **tl;dr**: We are accepting one remote intern to work with us on a project designed to stretch their skills and introduce them to the research world.

-There will be an online information session (Zoom) in early-to-mid September for anyone interested.
-Please send [an email to ask for the invite](mailto:luispedro@big-data-biology.org).
+There will be an online information session/office hours (Zoom) for anyone interested.
+It will take place on _September 9 2020 @ 11am UTC (please check your timezone)!_ Please send [an email to ask for the invite](mailto:luispedro@big-data-biology.org).
+Also, email if you have questions.

 During the internship, you will be assigned a project (often with another lab member) which will be designed to be feasible given your current set of skills